phwes/katacoda-scenarios/apache-docker/step1.md

 ## Start a MySQL container
 To create and start a docker container we use the `docker run [container image]` command.
 But we want to add a few parameters, so the container can match our needs:
 * `-v`, containers are stateless by design.
-This means that they are unable to store data when they are stopped or restarted.
+This means that they are unable to store persistent data for when they are restarted.
 To counter this we can use volumes.
 Volumes will map a directory on the host machine to a directory in the container.
-In this way data can be stored and loaded on the host machine even when the container has been stopped.
+In this way data can be stored and loaded from the host machine even when the container has been stopped.
 * `--name`, docker will assign a name to the container if this parameter is not specified.
 But it is a nice feature to name your own containers.
 * `-d`, this will simply daemonize the container so it won't block your shell.
 * `-e`, this sets environment variabels.
 We will use this to set the root password.